Sansrealm/fjios/apps/nodejs/README.md

 See `MOBILE_CONFIG.md` for detailed mobile setup instructions.

+## Vercel Deployment

+The project is configured for Vercel deployment with `vercel.json`.

+**Important:** When deploying to Vercel:
+1. Set the **Root Directory** to `apps/nodejs` in Vercel project settings
+2. Add all environment variables in Vercel dashboard
+3. The `vercel.json` file prevents Vercel from auto-detecting it as a Remix app

+See `VERCEL_DEPLOY.md` for detailed deployment instructions.

 ## Notes

 - All routes maintain the same API structure as the original Vite/React Router implementation